AdrianWeishaeupl/AutoFLpy/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+The code currently works with Ardu Pilot log files taken from the flight computer in the .bin format and converted into the .log format using Mission Planner.

 You can contribute in many ways:

 Types of Contributions